 Best for Beginners : Boals, Winnett & Associates

-Founded in 2002, Boals, Winnett & Associates is a New York-based agency that has been working with up and coming Broadway, film, and television talent for nearly two decades.
-The firm’s clients have landed roles on film and television in The Good Fight, FBI Most Wanted, and The Irishman and on Broadway in Mean Girls, Dear Evan Hansen, and Waitress.
-The current client roster includes rising stars like Isabelle McCalla, who played Alyssa in the Tony-nominated musical The Prom, and Mia Pinero, who made her Broadway debut as the understudy to Maria in West Side Story.
+Founded in 2002, Boals, Winnett & Associates is a New York-based agency that has been working with up-and-coming Broadway, film, and television talent for nearly two decades.
+The firm’s clients have landed roles on film and television in A Star is Born, House of Cards, and The Irishman and on Broadway in Wicked, Dear Evan Hansen, and Angels in America.
 We chose this agency as the best for beginners because of its highly devoted attention and dedication to its clients.

 BWA has a reputation for helping near-beginners build up their resumes, land auditions, and book short- and long-term jobs in well-known shows and productions.
 As true cheerleaders, the agency always makes sure to give its clients' successes a well-deserved shoutout on their social media pages.
 BWA accepts submission materials by mail or email, and interviews by appointment.

 What Are Acting Agencies?

 Acting agencies are groups of talent agents who help connect actors to roles in TV, film, theater, commercials, and more.
 Agencies are well-connected with casting directors and therefore have access to job opportunities that actors wouldn’t otherwise be able to find on their own.
 Signing a contract with an acting agency can help an actor land more auditions and ideally more jobs, thus boosting their income and exposure.

 What Does an Acting Agency Do?